Safeguarding Policy in

 What we mean by abuse is any kind of mistreatment that violates a person's human and civil rights.
 Abuse can vary from treating someone with disrespect in a way which significantly affects the person's quality of life, to causing actual physical suffering.

 In any organization abuse is usually carried out by someone who is in a position of power, authority or trust over the victim.
-In OH this would translate to teachers, sangha leaders and group leaders etc., however, other people in the organization can also be in a position that might enable abusive behaviour.
+In PB this would translate to teachers, sangha leaders and group leaders etc., however, other people in the organization can also be in a position that might enable abusive behaviour.

 Since abuse can take many forms it is important for both staff and members to familiarize themselves with the phenomena in order to be able to better detect abuse or more effectively respond to complaints.